-Chairman & Non-Executive Director - Appointed Chairman 20 November 2015
+Non-Executive Director - Appointed Chairman 20 November 2015.
+Resigned as Chairman 10 November 2016.

 Mr Zhang is currently assistant to the President of Fosun Group and is the President of Fosun Mineral Resources Group.
 He was Managing Director of Fosun Mineral Resources Division from March 2013 to June 2015.
 Prior to this time, Mr Zhang held senior management roles with Zhaojin Mining Co.Ltd, Guangdong Maikete Group Textile Co.
 Ltd and China Yangzi Group Co.
 Ltd. Mr Zhang is also a director of Hainan Mining Shareholding Co.
 Ltd. Mr Zhang holds an Executive Master of Business Administration from Cheung Kong Graduate School of Business and is a Senior Gold Analyst.